 - Limit the amount of alcohol you drink, but if you are alcohol dependent, get medical advice before stopping.
 Alcohol withdrawal after excessive drinking can be a trigger for status epilepticus

 - Find out if you have any triggers for your seizures, and avoid them where you can

 - Talk to your epilepsy specialist if you are worried about status epilepticus

 What is the treatment for status epilepticus?

 In hospital, there are a number of medicines doctors can use to stop status epilepticus.
-They usually give these medicines by injection or drip.
-Emergency medical services (paramedics) also carry medicine so they can start treatment as soon as they arrive.
+They usually give these medicines by injection or straight into your body through a small plastic tube that is placed into a vein (known as a drip).
+Emergency medical services (paramedics) also carry medicine so they can start status epilepticus treatment as soon as they arrive.